 If you’re just coming in for a regular check-up, you’ll probably pay somewhere around $50.
 Medications and vaccinations will cost extra, and your vet may add an additional fee if your pet is aggressive or requires a lot of extra attention.

 Pet insurance can help to offset the cost of vet visits and services, so it’s a good investment to consider.
 You can ask your vet for more info. on it or call ahead to ask before your first appointment.
+There are also many new companies like Bivvy pet insurance that offer amazing deals that anyone can afford!

 Get More Pet Care Tips Today